Richard J. Navin

 Richard J. Navin (1934–2006) was a professor in the Art Department of various universities and was also an artist.
 He worked out of his art studio in Long Island City creating sculptures and creating translucent pieces.
-He is most famous for his sculpture, the Myceanae Circle which was on display at the Guggenheim Museum in New York City.
+He is most famous for his sculpture, the Mycenae Circle which was on display at the Guggenheim Museum in New York City.
 He was well known for developing computer art programs to educate inner city children in Brooklyn.

 Early career

 Richard J. Navin was born and raised in Chicago, Illinois.
 He attended college at Notre Dame and also graduated with an M.F.A in Design.
 At age 30 he moved from Chicago to New York City where he became a faculty member at St. John's University for 2 years, before moving to Brooklyn College.
 At Brooklyn College he received a tenured position in the Art Department where he remained a faculty member for over 30 years.
 He also lived in Kuesnacht, Zurich, for many years where he studied Jungian psychology and became a proponent of the Bauhaus theory of minimalist art design.